marcglasberg/i18n_extension/README.md

 someone will have to remove this default file and add another one with the translations.
 You basically just change the import later.
-The point of importing 'default.i18n.dart' before you create the translations for that widget is that it will record them as missing translations, so that you don't forget to add those translations later._
+The point of importing 'default.i18n.dart' before you create the translations for that widget is that it will record them as missing translations, so that you don’t forget to add those translations later._

 <br>

 **Q: Can I do translations outside of widgets?**

-**A:** _Yes, since you don't need access to `context`.
+**A:** _Yes, since you don’t need access to `context`.
 It actually reads the current locale from `I18n.locale`, which is static, and all the rest is done with pure Dart code.
 So you can translate anything you want, from any code you want.
 You can also define a locale on the fly if you want to do translations to a locale different from the current